NickChu22/ENSC-Design-Lab-14/README.md

 # ENSC-Design-Lab-14
-Our repository for the motion capture project
+Our repository for the motion capture project. endl;
 DM the IG if you have any questions